-- annually reviewing and approving or advising with respect to corporate goals and objectives relevant to CEO compensation; - determining or advising with respect to our CEO's compensation; - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our other executive officers: - overseeing an evaluation of our senior executives; - overseeing and administering our equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing annual compensation committee reports to the extent required by SEC rules.
+- annually reviewing and approving or advising with respect to corporate goals and objectives relevant to CEO compensation; - determining or advising with respect to our CEO's compensation; - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing annual compensation committee reports to the extent required by SEC rules.

 Effective upon the effectiveness of the registration statement of which this prospectus is a part, the members of our compensation committee will be Messrs.
+Evans and Styslinger and Mr. Evans will be the chair of our compensation committee.
+Our board of directors has determined that Mr. Evans is independent within the meaning of Rule 10C-1 under the Exchange Act.